kokoalberti/personalwebsite/content/articles/2018-08-23-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

         -tr 2 -2 \
         -co COMPRESS=JPEG \
         -co PHOTOMETRIC=YCBCR \
-        -co JPEG_QUALITY=10 \
+        -co JPEG_QUALITY=50 \
         -co TILED=YES \
         map-with-gcps.tif \
         map-reprojected.tif

 ## Overviews

-The last step is to add overviews, which are low resolution versions of the original image that can be used when rendering zoomed out versions of the map.
-In such a case the overviews will be loaded rather than having to calculate a zoomed out version of the map on the fly.
+The last step is to add overviews, which are low resolution versions of the original image that can be used when rendering zoomed out parts (such as tiles) of the map.
+In these scenarios the overviews will be loaded rather than calculating a zoomed out version of a high resolution image on the fly.

 Overviews can be added using the ``gdaladdo`` utility.
-We'll create five overview levels (2, 4, 8, 16, and 32) and specify the same compression parameters for the overview images as we used for the main image:
+We'll create five overview levels (2, 4, 8, 16, and 32) and specify the similar compression parameters for the overview images as we used for the main image:

     :::sh
     gdaladdo \